 Initiative Launch Date Description Progress to Date Expert Community on Housing (ECOH) November 21, 2018 Web-based virtual community of practice for housing experts to address challenges and problems in housing.
-Currently hosting over 1,900 members with on-going intake of new members.
+Currently hosting over 1,900 members with ongoing intake of new members.
 National Housing Conference 2018/19 Annual conference to bring industry experts together.
 CMHC hosted a national housing conference in 2018/19.
 Due to COVID, the 2020/21 conference was cancelled and none were held in 2021/22 and 2022/23.
-CMHC is planning the next National Housing Conference to take place at the end of 2023/24.
+CMHC is planning the next National Housing Conference to take place in spring 2024.